-Voltage is the unit if the potential difference.
+Voltage is a term used to refer to the potential difference.
 Every material in this world is made up of atoms.
 Each atom is made up of protons, electrons and neutrons, which are positively charged, negatively charged and electrically neutral respectively.
 As we know a force of attraction prevails between these positively charged protons and negatively charged neutrons.
 A certain amount of work must be done to separate them.

 Electric potential is the amount of work done in moving a charged particle such as electrons between two points.
 Whenever we want to separate two oppositely (positive and negative) charged particles that have strong binding forces between them holding them together, we need to do a certain amount of work in overcoming the force of attraction between them.
 The work done in separating them apart is stored as potential energy in each of these charged particles.

 Normally, charges have the property of spreading out when they are not restricted by an external force.
 Accumulation of similarly charged particles at a point creates tension at that point.
 A certain amount of work is done in bringing these particles together and this work is stored as potential energy within these particles.
 This stored energy is known as electric potential.

 Electric potential difference

 The difference in electric potentials between two points in an electric field that tends to cause movement of charged particles such as electrons from the point of higher potential to a point of lower potential is called potential difference.
 When we connect a lamp to a battery, the difference in potential prevailing between its’ positive and negative terminal causes the electrons to flow and the lamp glows.
 Here the positive terminal of the battery is at a higher potential and the negative terminal is at lower potential.
 Potential difference is measured in volts.